hchungdelta/Simple_NN_API/NN_v3.0_SandGlass/introduction/performance/README.md

 ```
 ## Test model detail:
 ```
-sentence length : 32 (without cutoff, in order to compare these models on the same footing.)
+sentence length: 32 (without cutoff, in order to compare these models on the same footing.)
 Optimizer: adam
 learning rate: 0.002
 training data: 1,000 sentences from south park's script.